opsmatters/opsmatters.github.io/README.md

 - Deploying changes quickly and easily using bulk import and export tools
 - Using artefacts in standard formats that are easier to understand and maintain by users and can be version-controlled.

-*If you like the tools or find them useful, don't forget to star the project as it's the only way I can gauge interest.*
+*Don't forget to star the projects if you like the tools or find them useful as it helps to gauge interest from users.*

 ## New Relic API
 A Java client library for the New Relic Monitoring and Alerting REST APIs built using Jersey and Gson.